-To encourage developers to pursue and achieve the above requirement of any credit stated in the MyCREST.
+To verify the strategies related to the exceptional scope and to achieve the above requirement of this subcriteria as anticipated in the MyCREST Design Stage .

 Achieve beyond performance for a maximum of TWO (2) credits in either the MyCREST New Construction or the Existing Building respectively.